Vonage/vonage-php-sdk-core/README.md

 ```bash
 composer require vonage/client
 ```

+> Note that this actually points to a wrapper library that includes an HTTP client -and- this core library.
+You can
+> install this library directly from Composer if you wish, with the ability to choose the HTTP client your project
+> uses.

 > You don't need to clone this repository to use this library in your own projects.
 Use Composer to install it from Packagist.